Nervous workers struggle to adjust to new mask policies

 Workplace experts warn that a two-tiered mask policy risks sowing resentment and suspicions if not properly implemented.

-Kristin White, a workplace safety attorney at law firm Fisher & Phillips LLP, in Cleveland, Ohio, believes employers should request workers to show proof of vaccination and says that many don’t realize they are legally permitted to do so.
+Kristin White, a workplace safety attorney at law firm Fisher & Phillips LLP, in Denver, Colorado, believes employers should request workers to show proof of vaccination and says that many don’t realize they are legally permitted to do so.

 “The honor system carries more risk,” said White, who has been advising companies on masks during the pandemic.